In This Article

 3. The Child Must Actually Receive the Money

 Paying wages that never actually transfer to the child (paper wages) is tax fraud.
 The child must have their own bank account, and deposits must be made to it.
-The child can then spend the money as they wish — including contributing it to a Roth IRA.
+The child can then spend the money as they wish, including contributing it to a Roth IRA.

-The FICA Exemption for Family Businesses
+FICA Exemption for Children Under 18

 The S-Corp trap: If your business is an S-Corp, you do not get the FICA exemption.
 Your child's wages are subject to the same FICA withholding as any other employee (7.65% employee side + 7.65% employer side).
-This reduces — but does not eliminate — the tax benefit of the strategy.
+This reduces, but does not eliminate, the tax benefit of the strategy.

-Example comparison (sole proprietor vs. S-Corp, paying a child $14,000):
+Example comparison (sole proprietor vs. S-Corp, paying a child $14,600):

 The sole proprietor saves more because there is no FICA at all.
 But even the S-Corp owner saves significantly through income shifting.